What is Coastal and Ocean Engineering?

 The Committee will continue to work on these research priorities and your comments are always welcome.

-- Guidelines for Working with the Australian Coast in an Ecologically Sustainable Way
+Coastal Engineering Guidelines for working with the Australian coast in an ecologically sustainable way 2017

 Directed primarily at professional engineers practicing in the coastal zone and allied professionals such as planners and managers with decision making roles.
 Also available in hardcopy from EA Books.